 ENTR 7310: Multi-disciplinary approach to the exploration of the management of innovative projects in incumbent companies.
-The course provides students with frameworks and tools to enhance their abilities to manage the development and implementation of new ideas for business results.
+The course will provide participants with frameworks and tools they can apply to enhance their abilities to manage the development and implementation of new ideas for business results.
 This topic will be approached from a global and process perspective.

 Corporate Reputation & Crisis Management

-MGMT 7990: Provides insight for managers to understand the challenges of managing corporate reputation during a crisis.
-Emphasis is placed on the trade-offs associated with managing multiple reputations, different crisis response strategies, and their varying effects on public perception.
+MGMT 7430: This course helps managers understand the challenges of managing corporate reputation during an organizational crisis.
+Emphasis is placed on the trade-offs associated with managing multiple reputations, different crisis response strategies, and their varying effects on public perceptions.